-In the ideal world, the project manager wouldn’t set any deadlines without consulting his team.
-It doesn’t matter who’s the client, or how urgent the project is: ones doing the work are the ones setting the deadlines.
+In an ideal world, the project manager wouldn’t set any deadlines without first consulting his team.
+It doesn’t matter who’s the client, or how urgent the project is: the ones doing the work are the ones setting the deadlines.
 If you manage to avoid disruptions such as scope creep, you can rest assured that all due dates will be met.

 But, deadlines are bad...
 Aren’t they?

 Nothing can be further from the truth.
 Having a time-bound goal won’t necessarily put pressure on your performance.
 What’s more, it’ll help you be more productive.

 - If you tend to procrastinate - You may not enjoy the work you have to do at the moment, but due dates will force you to push through.

 - If you need to gain experience quickly - The fastest way to learn is through trial and error.

 - If there is a real danger of scope creeps - Deadlines won’t allow things to get out of hand.
 It’s that simple.